scrapy/scrapy/docs/topics/request-response.rst

     .. method:: Response.copy()

-       Return a new Response which is a copy of this Response.
+       Returns a new Response which is a copy of this Response.

     .. method:: Response.replace([url, status, headers, body, meta, flags, cls])

-       Return a Response object with the same members, except for those members given new values by whichever keyword arguments are specified.
+       Returns a Response object with the same members, except for those members given new values by whichever keyword arguments are specified.
 The attribute :attr:`Response.meta` is copied by default (unless a new value is given in the ``meta`` argument).